iamaliataie/iamaliataie/README.md

 - ⚡ Fun fact: in love with sleeping
 - ![](https://komarev.com/ghpvc/?username=iamaliataie)
 - 🔭 I’m currently working on <a href="https://github.com/iamaliataie/vue-dashboard" target="_blank">Real Estate Management using Vue</a>
+- 🌐 Personal portfolio: <a href="https://ataie.vercel.app" target="_blank">Portfolio</a>
 -->

 <br/>

 # Here are some ideas to get you started:

-- 🌐 Personal portfolio: <a href="https://ataie.vercel.app" target="_blank">Portfolio</a>

 - 📫 How to reach me: <a href="mailto:ataie.dev@gmail.com">ataie.dev@gmail.com</a>

 - 🌱 I’m currently learning VueJs and NuxtJs

-- 💬 Ask me about Python / Django, JavaScript / VueJS
+- 💬 Ask me about Python / Django, JavaScript / ReactJS

 <br/>